unframework/article-modular-front-end/manuscript/starting-point.md

 Additionally, as time goes on some team members leave and new ones join: precious project knowledge is lost to attrition, and new contributors have to be efficiently on-boarded to become productive.
 A good codebase, then, is transparent and delightful to learn and makes it easier to see past developers' intent.

-To help with those goals, a huge amount of software engineering wisdom has been accumulated and documented over the last few decades.
-Surely it can apply just as well to the front-end software domain!
-We will survey and re-frame current in-browser production code tools and techniques through that simple lens - building solid, simple and resilient application codebases.
+As we explore the front-end software stack, we want to know how to stay true to those goals when coding in the browser.
+There is already a huge amount of software engineering wisdom that has been accumulated and documented over the last few decades.
+This book will survey and re-frame current in-browser production code tools and techniques through that timeless lens - with a focus on building solid, simple and resilient application codebases.

 ## From Scratch